kimvonga/STLF/README.md

 **Usage:**

 The user is expected to collect their own data from weather.gov, open-meteo.com, and eia.gov using provided python scripts.
-The provided python scripts are located under src/ and APIs provided by the national weather service, open-meteo, and the EIA.
+The provided python scripts are located under src/.
+The scripts utilize APIs provided by the national weather service, open-meteo, and the EIA.
 Documentation for APIs can be found on the respective hosting service.

 The provided python scripts can be called from the command line.
 To use, check the --help flag.
+The scripts can also be loaded as functions.

 Examples of use can also be found in the Jupyter notebook located under notebooks/.